Read This First

 Prompt 2: What more rigorous terms in each of those fields would allow for clear communication?

-The central claim is this: Using more specific terms within each discipline can certainly help clarify discussions and enhance understanding.
+In plain terms: Using more specific terms within each discipline can certainly help clarify discussions and enhance understanding.

 This middle step carries forward normative.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

-Prescriptive Ethics : This term is more specific than “normative ethics” and emphasizes the aspect of prescribing actions and behaviors, rather than merely labeling them as good or bad.
-Deontological Ethics : Refers to a school of ethics based on rules (duty-based), which clearly differentiates from consequentialist theories within normative ethics.
+Prescriptive Ethics: This term is more specific than “normative ethics” and emphasizes the aspect of prescribing actions and behaviors, rather than merely labeling them as good or bad.
+Deontological Ethics: Refers to a school of ethics based on rules (duty-based), which clearly differentiates from consequentialist theories within normative ethics.

 This term is more specific than “normative ethics” and emphasizes the aspect of prescribing actions and behaviors, rather than merely labeling them as good or bad.